Chaste/chaste-docker/README.md

 Troubleshooting
 ---------------

-Firstly, make sure you have given Docker at least 4GB RAM, especially if you compiling Chaste from source.
+Firstly, make sure you have given Docker at least 4GB RAM, especially if you're compiling Chaste from source.

 If you get a message beginning: `Unexpected end of /proc/mounts line ...`, this can be safely ignored!